s4t4n/FS22_CVT_Addon/README.md

 *A very big thanks goes to Glowin, for fixing the mp sync issue.

-LessMotorBrakeforce to new Edition CVT_Addon by SbSh(Modastian) and Frvetz also in credits: modelleicher
+LessMotorBrakeforce to new Edition CVT_Addon

 Depending on the setting, this script completely recalculates the engine braking effect